felixschndr/quaestor/docs/bank_handlers/enable_banking.md

 2. Add your bank via the `Link accounts` button in the control panel.
 3. In Quaestor, pick your bank and upload the key file.
 When connecting you are redirected to your bank to sign in.

-When you add further banks, your existing application is reused; each bank only needs to be linked in the control panel.
+When you want to add further banks in the future, your existing application is reused.
+Thus,
+1. link the new account in control panel of Enable Banking
+2. add the bank in Quaestor (no need to import the key file again)